Play the Sky Sports News Quiz: Premier League 2019/20 end-of-season special

 Not only can you play with your family and friends for ultimate bragging rights but there is also the chance to win a Sky Soundbox as well!

-Sky Sports News Quiz will air on Friday evening at 5.30pm-6pm on Sky Sports News and Sky Sports Premier League.
-To take part visit skysports.com/play.
+Sky Sports News Quiz will air on Tuesday at 7.30pm-8pm on Sky Sports News and Sky Sports Premier League.
+To take part, visit skysports.com/play.